RoboPhred/autoccultist/readme.md

 This mod uses BepInEx 5.2.

-- Install [version 5.2](https://github.com/BepInEx/BepInEx/releases/tag/v5.2) or later by extracting the zip file into your Cultist Simulator install location
+- Install the x86 version of BepInEx [version 5.2](https://github.com/BepInEx/BepInEx/releases/tag/v5.2) or later by extracting the zip file into your Cultist Simulator install location
 - Run the game once, to let BepInEx create its folder structure.
 - Extract the autoccultist folder from the download into `Cultist Simulator/BepInEx/Plugins`